Sourabh8962246286/leitner_system/README.md

 # Leitner System Revision Application

-This project is a simple, single-user implementation of a Leitner system for spaced repetition learning.
-It is built with a NestJS backend and a vanilla JavaScript frontend.
+This project is a multi-user implementation of a Leitner system for spaced repetition learning.
+It is built with a NestJS backend and a vanilla JavaScript frontend, with a secure JWT-based authentication system.

 ## 1. Project Overview

-The application allows users to manage flashcards across a series of boxes, organized by **Subjects**.
+The application allows users to register, log in, and manage their own private collection of flashcards.
+Each user's data (subjects, cards, tags) is completely isolated from other users.

 The core logic follows the Leitner system:
 - **Correctly answered cards** are moved to the next box (level n+1).
 - **Incorrectly answered cards** are moved back to the first box (level 1).

-The system includes features for creating, editing, and deleting cards and their associated subjects and tags.
-It also supports filtering cards by subject and tags.

 ### Box Structure
 The application is configured with 5 boxes, each with a different review cadence: